BDC Hamburger Icon

 The concept of charm prices

-There’s no real consensus about how this came to be while a few different apocryphal stories exist.
-Still, there is little disagreement with the idea that charm prices convey value and motivate customers, ultimately, increasing sales.
+We see countless “charm” prices daily.
+There’s no real consensus about how this came to be, though a few different apocryphal stories exist.
+Still, there is little disagreement with the idea that charm prices convey value and motivate customers, ultimately increasing sales.

-In one famous study, three different versions of the same mail-order catalog were printed with each version showed the same shirt at a different price.
+Research backs up how powerful charm pricing can actually be.
+In one famous study, three different versions of the same mail-order catalog were printed; each version showed the same shirt at a different price.
 The shirt sold better at $39 than at $44.
 This result is not surprising because it illustrates the law of demand: As the price goes down, demand goes up.
-However, the shirt also sold better at $39 than at $34.
-This illustrates that charm prices have an impactful effect and can undermine even our most basic expectations about the effect of price on demand.

 Did You Know?Did you know